-Mr. Evans holds a Bachelor of Science degree from the University of Massachusetts and is currently working towards earning a Master of Business Administration degree.
+Mr. Evans holds a Bachelor of Science degree from the University of Massachusetts and a Master of Business Administration degree from Framingham State University.
 Mr. Evans has served on the Board of Directors of the Ocular Immunology and Uveitis Foundation (OIUF) since 2007 and has filled the role of Treasurer and Chairman of the Strategic Planning Committee.
 In addition to his work with OIUF, Mr. Evans has contributed his time and effort to The Massachusetts 9/11 Fund, Relay for Life, and several organizations supporting Massachusetts public schools.

 Mr. Evans enjoys spending time with his family, coaching baseball, basketball and soccer, travel and playing the guitar.